-When fund shares get traded in the open market as opposed to being redeemed directly from the fund company itself, it is investors that determine share prices.
+When fund shares get traded in the open market as opposed to being redeemed directly from the fund company itself, investors directly determine share prices.
 This price can be higher or lower than the aggregated value of the shares in the portfolio.
-With closed-end funds, it is frequently possible to buy fund shares at a 5% to 15% discount to net asset value.
-But the shareholder gets the full benefit of any dividends or interest payments from the fund and the potential for capital appreciation if discounts narrow.
+With closed-end funds, investors can frequently buy fund shares at a 5% to 15% discount to net asset value while still getting the full benefit of any dividends or interest payments from the fund and the potential for capital appreciation if the discounts narrow.

-With ETFs, on the other hand, discounts are typically either extremely narrow or non-existent.
-Investors seeking to benefit from buying fund shares at a discount may be better off going with an actively managed closed-end fund rather than an ETF.
+With ETFs, on the other hand, discounts are typically either extremely narrow or nonexistent.
+Investors seeking to benefit from buying fund shares at a discount should explore buying an actively managed closed-end fund rather than an ETF.
 This is particularly true for income-oriented investors.

 Many investors like to have dividends automatically reinvested in fund shares, in a DRIP, or dividend reinvestment plan.
-However, this is usually not done with ETFs, as it would require too much fund administration and drive up fund costs.
+However, not all brokerages and funds allow this, as it can potentially require too much fund administration and drive up fund costs.

 A big part of the logic of ETF investing is the low-cost structure of ETFs.
 When you buy shares in an ETF, double check whether you can reinvest dividends automatically.
 If not, expect to receive your dividends and interest payments directly, and to pay taxes on them if you don’t hold them in an IRA or other tax-advantaged account.

 Types of ETFs

 There’s an ETF for nearly every purpose.
-Here are some of the most common types:
+The most common types include the following:

-- Long ETFs.
-These take a “long position” on their underlying indexes.
+- Long ETFs (Typical Index Funds).
+These take a “long position” on an underlying stock market index.
 They typically own shares of companies in a specific index in the same weighted proportions as the index.
-If the index rises, so do share prices in long ETFs, by about the same amount, minus any expenses and trading costs.
+If the index rises, so do share prices in long ETFs, by about the same amount minus any expenses and trading costs.

 - Inverse ETFs.
-The opposite of long ETFs.
-They take “short positions” on the underlying index.
+The opposite of long ETFs, these take “short positions” on the underlying index.
 Share prices move in the opposite direction to ETF shares.
 Think of them as betting against the market: if the index loses money, you win.
 As outlined above, short selling comes with inherently more risk, because there’s no limit to your losses.

 - Industry ETFs.
 These ETFs own a portfolio of stocks representing an industry, such as energy and oil, technology, mining, transportation, health care, and so on.

 - Leveraged ETFs.
-These funds use borrowed money to “gear up” their portfolios, magnifying returns.
-They also magnify risks as well.
-For instance, a leveraged S&P 500 ETF will seek to roughly double the returns of the index, minus interest and expenses.
+Leveraged funds use borrowed money to “gear up” their portfolios, magnifying returns.
+This, of course, also magnifies risk as well.
+For instance, a leveraged S&P 500 ETF will seek to roughly double the returns of the index, less interest and expenses.
 But they will also double the size of losses as well.
 You can also buy leveraged inverse ETFs, but they come with even more risk given the lack of limits on losses.

 - Currency ETFs.
-These securities seek to capture the returns of foreign currencies.
+These securities seek to capture a return on foreign currency fluctuations and growth.

 - Bond ETFs.
-These are just like stock ETFs, except they own bonds instead of stocks.
+Similar to stock ETFs, these funds own a portfolio of bonds instead of stocks.